ntisservices/ntis-java-web-services-Release2.5/README.md

  c.
 Select the option 'Select root directory' and locate the downloaded project root directory: <download dir>/SubscriberService

  d.
-Click Finish to import the project
+Click Finish to import the project.

 Eclipse Project Configuration:
 ---------------------------------

 Eclipse needs to be confugred to run the gradle build/run commands.
-This is achievied through Eclipse's External Tools Configurations;
+This is achievied through Eclipse's External Tools Configurations.

-built into the two build/run configurations created to start and stop the SubscriberService.
+Following are three configurations to start and stop the Jetty server which runs the SubscriberService application.

 1. Start Service configuration:

  a.
-From Eclipse, select Run->External Tool–>External Tools Configurations...
+From Eclipse, select Run->External Tool–>External Tools Configurations.

  b.
 Create a new configuration by right-clicking Program and selecting New.